CleverCloud/doc.clever-cloud.com/runtimes/java/java-gradle.md

 # Deploy Gradle projects

 Clever Cloud offers you to run your Gradle projects.
-You can deploy this kind of project without changing your code, but running it on Clever Cloud needs some configuration files, to add parameters like your targeted container for instance.
+You can deploy this kind of project without changing your code, but running it on Clever Cloud needs some configuration files, to add parameters like your gradle task for example.

 ## Overview